The lower bound for Koldobsky's slicing inequality via random rounding: Proof of Theorem .

 since the sum converges faster than exponentially.

-Provided that $C_0>0$ is selected large enough, we have that for each $k$, the pair $N=N_k$ and $r=r_k$ satisfies the assumptions of Proposition \ref{key}.
+By the definition of $m$ we have that for each $k=1,\ldots,m$, the pair $N=N_k$ and $r=r_k$ satisfies the assumptions of Proposition \ref{key}.
 Applying Proposition \ref{key} consecutively $m$ times with $N=N_k$ and $r=r_k$ for $k=1,...,m$, we get that with probability at least $1-m e^{-5n}=1-o(1),$ for every $\xi\in\sfe$ and for every $t\in \R,$ the term $A$ from (\ref{lastlines}) is bounded from above by a constant multiple of